prabin466/prabin466/README.md

 I write python, break things, and occasionally fix them

-- Obsessed with chess ♟️
+- Obsessed with chess
-- Into computer vision
+- Into Artificial Intelligence and Deployment/ MLOps
 - Based in australia